antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

 ![](_static/images/R2d2_logo.png)**Name the four top genes.
 Also check with the CMS subtype annotation above the plot if you can relate the information in the plot with your knowledge about CMS subtype specific mutations.<br>
-Discuss with each other what the biological mechanism is with each of the four top mutations.**
+Discuss with each other how mutation of the four top genes plays a role in CRC.
+Check which mutation types are often found in the four top genes.**

 <br>
 <br>